Is There Such a Thing as "Junk Food"?

 Everything in Moderation

 The whole debate about the term junk food may prompt us to take a closer look at what we are eating and what our children are eating.
-Americans eating double cheeseburgers, sugar frosted flakes, soft drinks, candy bars, and other high-fat, low-nutrient foods on a daily basis should rethink their diet.
+Americans who consume super-sized meal deals, sugar frosted flakes, soft drinks, candy bars, and other high-fat, low-nutrient foods on a daily basis should slowly change the way they eat.

 Center for Science in the Public Interest